Options for outsourcing

 To let a 3PL use their own WMS or provide a system for a 3PL to use

-Cost benefit analysis then will help identify the course you need to follow for instance:
+A cost benefit analysis will help identify the course you need to follow, for instance:

 - If the current operation’s site is owned, a move to a 3PL’s would allow for the release of capital to re-invest in the business

 - Will the 3PL take on the current staff – TUPE (what are any HR issues and payments that will be required)

 - Would the 3PL facility be better placed geographically in respect to in or outbound logistics